emiliano-poggi/aura/README.md

 # aura
-The core of A.U.R.A. = Artificial Ubiquitous Reality Analysis
+The paradigm of A.U.R.A. = Artificial Ubiquitous Reality Analysis